Many thanks to Julia for her help with this biography.

 On 4 January 1859 Edward signed up for active service with the Army at Westminster.
-On his Attestation Form he noted that he was aged 20; born in Northampton; and that he enlisted for a bounty of three pounds.
+On his Attestation Form he noted that he was “aged 20“; born in Northampton; a confectioner by trade; and that he enlisted for a bounty of three pounds.
 He served “at home” in England from 5 January 1859 to 27 June 1859, then in the East Indies from 28 June 1859 to 17 December 1871, and finally “at home” again from 18 December 1871 to 21 August 1882 (some of which was served in Belfast) – for at least some of his service he was a “drummer” rather than a “Private“.

 In the ‘1861 Worldwide Army Index’ Edward Anstee (Service Number: 2365 and Rank: Private) was a “European soldier serving in the Indian service but first mustered in 1862 following transfer to the British Establishment” and in 1862 he was located in Meerut (E.I.), India attached to the 104th Regiment Of Foot (Bengal Fusiliers).
-He was still with this regiment in 1871, by then at Allahabad, India.
+He was still with this regiment in 1871, by then at Allahabad, India, and still with them in 1880, a Private at the Richmond Barracks in Dublin.

 On 12 September 1882 “Edward Anstee Service Number 2365” was discharged from “Infantry Brigade Depot (101st)” in Aldershot after “2 Period – on consequence of the termination of his second period of limited engagement“.
 [Note: The 104th and the 101st had been linked to each other in the 1870s]